Linking

 To handle all four link types in a consistent manner, the preference: UseCustomFieldForSetLink should be set to its default value of 5 (setting it to 0-4 implements the older behavior where File/Web links are just placed in a text field).

-The link field is normally hidden in the internal Link field in the database.
-The contents of this field are displayed with the popup command: Internal Record Details.
+The link field for the first four types of links is normally hidden in the internal Link field in the database.
+The contents of this field are displayed with the popup command: Internal Record Details (if you don't see this popup command, use Show All button).
 You can also use that popup command to copy text from the link field.
 To delete an existing link, or modify the Tag field for that link, go into the Edit Dialog, tap on the Edit Link(s) button or bring up an Event Selection List and use the new popup command: Set Link.
 A list of all the links for that event will then be displayed - tap on the link to select the link you wish to modify/remove.
 At that point the Tag for that link is displayed in an editable field - after changing the tag, tap OK to update the link tag, or tap the Remove button to completely remove the tag.
+If there is a typo or you just want to change the link without removing and recreating it, you can use the poup command: Edit Link Field (but use caution as introducing any syntax error in the link will of course invalidate the link).
+The link for the fifth type of link is stored in the internal TemplateUID field in the database (see below).

 Linking Events using the Master/Subordinate Linking mechanism (New in V-4.2.24, Subscription Only)